-- If the garment or table covering is dry clean only, point out and identify the stain to your professional cleaner.
+- If the garment or table covering is labeled as dry clean only, point out and identify the stain to your professional cleaner.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the fabric in the kit's cleaning bag.

 Remove Cranberry Stains from Carpet and Upholstery

-- For cranberry juice on carpet, use a white paper towel or old white cloth to blot up as much of the liquid as possible.
+- For cranberry juice spilled on a carpet, use a white paper towel or old white cloth to blot up as much of the liquid as possible.
 For cranberry sauces, use a dull knife to lift away any solids.
-Don't rub!
-It will make the stain harder to remove as the sauce gets ground deeper into the carpet or upholstery fibers.
+Don't rub either type of stain!
+Rubbing will make the stain harder to remove as the cranberry gets ground deeper into the carpet or upholstery fibers.

-- To remove the dye component of the stain, mix a solution of oxygen-based bleach-brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite-in cool water following package directions.
+- To remove the dye component of the stain, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) in cool water following package directions.
 Dip a clean cloth into the solution and working from the outside edge of the stain toward the center to prevent spreading, work the solution into the carpet.
-Do not over wet.
+Do not over saturate the carpet.
 Allow the solution to remain on the stain for at least 30 minutes before blotting away.

 - Use a dry clean white cloth to blot away moisture.
 You do not need to rinse the area.
 Oxygen bleach solutions turn into pure water within a few hours.
 Allow to air dry completely away from direct heat or sunlight.
-Repeat cleaning steps if needed until stain is removed.
-When stain is gone, vacuum to restore the pile of carpet.
+Repeat cleaning steps if needed until the stain is removed.
+When the stain is gone, vacuum to restore the pile of the carpet.

 - The same cleaning solutions recommended for carpet can be used for upholstery.
-It is very important, however, to take care not to over wet the upholstery fabric with cleaning solution.
-Excessive moisture in the cushion can cause problems with mildew.
+It is very important, however, to take care not to oversaturate the upholstery fabric with the cleaning solution.
+Excessive moisture in the cushion fillings can cause problems with mildew growth.
 If the upholstery is silk or vintage, consult an upholstery cleaning professional or if you need more stain removal tips.